-- Your Pennsylvania Certificate of Sales Tax Exemption [view sample], showing your Organization Name, Account ID, Exemption Type, and Expiration Date;
+- A copy of your Pennsylvania Certificate of Sales Tax Exemption, showing your Organization Name, Account ID, Exemption Type, and Expiration Date; AND

 - Choose Blanket Exemption Certificate (paper form) or Multiple Transactions (online system).
 If you choose Unit Exemption or Single Purchase, you will have to submit a new form every time you order.

 - Check box 4, Purchaser is a/an:, or, if using our online system, select The purchaser is a/an (select option from page 2 section 4 of this form)